umbraco/UmbracoDocs/umbraco-cms/Fundamentals/index.md

 ---
 meta.Title: "Umbraco Fundamentals"
-meta.Description: "This section shows you some beginner tools and information to get your started with Umbraco 8.
+meta.Description: "This section shows you some beginner tools and information to get your started with Umbraco.
 From making a local installation to extending the backoffice."
 versionFrom: 9.0.0
 versionTo: 10.0.0
 ---